Actifio/ActJenkins/README.md

 * Jenkins jobs can be integrated with source code repository, scripting languages ((bash, Ruby, Python, Powershell, Java, Gradle, Groovy, etc) and other DevOps tools
 * Jenkins provide built in automation and scheduling (e-mail notifications, Slack integration), highly extensible and rich plug-ins ecosystem.

+I have put together a [blog post](https://github.com/Actifio/ActJenkins/blob/master/Blog_Integrating_VDP_with_Jenkins.MD "Infrastructure as Code") on leveraging Jenkins to deploy virtual databases - **Infrastructure as Code**.
+This approach allows you to place all the SQL and Actifio related scripts in SCM such as GitHub.
+User will just need to commit the changes, and the database build/provision will be fully automated.

 ---

 ### How do I integrate with Jenkins?